deepak6sp/deepak6sp.github.io/_posts/2017-02-22-webpack-basics.markdown

 You could run web pack-dev-server from command line but I prefer to run through scripts in package.json.
-So, in package.json file, under scripts
+So, in package.json file, under scripts, do
 {% highlight ruby %}
 "scripts": {
   "start": "webpack --progress --colors",
   "server": "webpack-dev-server --progress --colors  --content-base ./ —-port 3000 "
 }
 {% endhighlight %}
-**--content-base** is where html is served from, './' represents root folder and <br>
+**--content-base** is where html is served from, and './' represents root folder<br>
-**--port** is which port to use, which is 3000 in this case
+**--port** is which port to use, 3000 in this case

 On the command line,
 {% highlight ruby %}